-

 Myth #2: Bone conduction headphones cause hearing loss.

-A 2021 research published in the National Library of Medicine sheds light on this issue.
-It reveals that approximately 1.7% of the global population suffers from noise-induced hearing loss.
-Interestingly, the study also finds that individuals using headphones in noisy environments are about 4.5 times more likely to experience hearing loss.
+Research published in the National Library of Medicine (2021) shows that around 1.7% of the global population suffers from noise-induced hearing loss.
+It also found that people using headphones in noisy environments are about 4.5 times more likely to experience hearing damage, mainly because they increase volume to overcome background noise.

-Bone conduction headphones have a unique advantage.
+Bone conduction headphones offer a different listening approach.
 Their design, which involves stimulating the area near the ear canal opening, significantly improves sound sensitivity.
 This means that these headphones can effectively transmit sound at lower volumes.

 Myth #3: Bone conduction headphones can cause brain damage.